Truck Accidents

 • 742 involving semi-trailer trucks and other heavy trucks resulted in injury

-• 2 involving buses were fatal and another 69 involving buses resulted in injury
+• Two involving buses were fatal, and another 69 involving buses resulted in injury

 Who Is Liable for a Truck Accident?

-One of the main things that makes truck accidents so much more complicated than traditional car accidents is the issue of liability.
-Because Nebraska follows a fault-based system when it comes to collecting compensation after a motor vehicle accident, victims of large truck and commercial vehicle accidents must prove that someone else was at least partly to blame for their injuries and damages.
-However, unlike in most standard car accident claims, the at-fault party may not be the liable party in truck accident cases.
+One of the main things that makes truck accidents so much more complicated than traditional car accidents is the liability issue.
+Because Nebraska follows a fault-based system when collecting compensation after a motor vehicle accident, large truck and commercial vehicle accident victims must prove that someone else was partly to blame for their injuries and damages.
+However, unlike most standard car accident claims, the at-fault party may not be liable in truck accident cases.

-• Truck Driver Negligence: Truck drivers may act negligently by driving while distracted, speeding, driving fatigued, or driving while under the influence of alcohol or drugs.
+• Truck Driver Negligence: Truck drivers may act negligently by driving while distracted, speeding, driving tired, or driving under the influence of alcohol or drugs.
 They may break the law or make a mistake due to inexperience.
-They may become distracted by a GPS or navigational system, or they may engage in risky and reckless driving behaviors, such as cutting off other drivers, tailgating, or passing unlawfully.
+They may become distracted by a GPS or navigational system or engage in risky and reckless driving behaviors, such as cutting off other drivers, tailgating, or passing unlawfully.

-• Hours-of-Service Violations: Federal and state laws regulate the number of hours truckers may drive, as well as when they must take breaks and how long those breaks must be.
-However, many truck drivers are pressured by trucking companies to violate hours-of-service rules in order to meet strict quotas or deadlines.
-Truckers may choose to violate these regulations themselves, or they may be told by a trucking company to continue driving unlawfully.
+• Hours-of-Service Violations: Federal and state laws regulate the number of hours truckers may drive, when they must take breaks, and how long those breaks must be.
+However, many truck drivers are pressured by trucking companies to violate hours-of-service rules to meet strict quotas or deadlines.
+Truckers may choose to violate these regulations themselves, or a trucking company may tell them to continue driving unlawfully.

 • Poor Truck Maintenance: Truck drivers are generally responsible for regularly inspecting their vehicles and conducting routine maintenance as needed.
 They are also responsible for reporting significant issues to their employers (or another authority figure).
-In some cases, trucking companies themselves are liable for regular truck inspections and maintenance, as well as ensuring reported issues are properly repaired before the vehicle is allowed back on the road.
+In some cases, trucking companies are liable for regular truck inspections and maintenance and ensuring reported issues are properly repaired before the vehicle is allowed back on the road.

-• Overloaded Trucks: Semi-trailer trucks and other large commercial vehicles transport thousands of pounds of goods across the state and country.
-This cargo must be properly loaded, meaning it must not exceed federal or state weight limits and should be distributed evenly.
+• Overloaded Trucks: Semi-trailer trucks and large commercial vehicles transport thousands of pounds of goods across the state and country.
+This cargo must be loaded appropriately, meaning it must not exceed federal or state weight limits and should be distributed evenly.
 Overloaded or improperly loaded trucks can cause drivers to lose control, leading to jackknifing, rollovers, and other devastating accidents.

-• Negligent Trucking Company Practices: Trucking companies are responsible for conducting background checks, disciplining drivers who violate laws or company policies, and providing adequate training and supervision for their employees.
-Trucking companies that cut corners or otherwise engage in negligent practices could allow unsafe drivers onto the road, thereby becoming proximately at fault for serious collisions.
+• Negligent Trucking Company Practices: Trucking companies are responsible for conducting background checks, disciplining drivers who violate laws or company policies, and providing adequate employee training and supervision.
+Trucking companies that cut corners or otherwise engage in negligent practices could allow unsafe drivers onto the road, thereby becoming proximately at fault for severe collisions.

-• Defective Trucks or Truck Parts: In some cases, truck accidents result not from anything the truck driver or trucking company did or didn’t do but as a result of outside factors.
+• Defective Trucks or Truck Parts: In some cases, truck accidents result not from anything the truck driver or trucking company did or didn’t do but from outside factors.
 One common example is defective trucks or truck parts, such as braking systems, reflective strips, steering, and tires.
-When manufacturers allow defective vehicles onto the road, they can be held legally responsible for resulting accidents, injuries, and deaths.
+When manufacturers allow defective vehicles onto the road, they can be held legally responsible for accidents, injuries, and deaths.

 By determining the cause of the crash, our Nebraska and Iowa truck accident attorneys can identify the liable party.
 Often, the trucking company itself is liable, even when the truck driver or another employee caused the collision.
 This is because employers are generally responsible for the conduct of their employees while those employees are “on the clock.”

-However, many trucking companies use independent contractors, rather than full-time or part-time truck drivers.
-This limits their liability, but our attorneys know how to investigate all possible avenues of compensation and build a case aimed at securing the maximum amount you are owed.
+However, many trucking companies use independent contractors rather than full-time or part-time truck drivers.
+This limits their liability, but our attorneys know how to investigate all possible avenues of compensation and build a case to secure the maximum amount you are owed.

 Trucking Accident Compensation